MatiasVara/kvmtest/README.md

 # Kvmtest
 This sample demonstrates KVM API to manage VMs from FreePascal.
+This work has been mainly inspired by the article at [1].

+# Requirements
+A Linux host with KVM.
+Also you need to install freepascal and nasm.

 # How to build the example
 To build the example, you have just to run `./build.sh`.
 You are going to get something like: